-Hawaii: Visitors may skip an otherwise mandatory quarantine period if they show proof of a negative test (performed using a nasal swab) taken within 72 hours.
-Quarantine is still required for inter-island travel between Kaua‘i, Maui, and Hawai‘i (the Big Island).
+Hawaii: Visitors may skip an otherwise mandatory quarantine period if they show proof of a negative test (performed using a nasal swab) taken within 72 hours of flight departure.

 Illinois: Illinois has no state-wide restrictions, but Chicago requires travelers from several high-risk states to self-quarantine for 14 days upon arrival or arrive with a negative test.

-Kentucky: Kentucky recommends a 14-day self-quarantine for those coming from a state with a positive test rate of 15 percent or higher or those coming from an international destination.
+Kentucky: Kentucky recommends a 14-day self-quarantine for those coming from a state with a positive test rate of 15 percent or higher.

-Maine: Requires travelers from everywhere except Massachusetts, New Hampshire and Vermont to either undergo a 14-day self-quarantine or present a negative COVID-19 test taken within 72 hours.
+Maine: Requires travelers from everywhere except New Hampshire and Vermont to either undergo a 14-day self-quarantine or present a negative COVID-19 test taken within 72 hours.
 Tests can be taken upon arriving in Maine but travelers must quarantine while awaiting results.

-Massachusetts: All travelers—except those from Washington DC, Hawaii, Maine, New Hampshire, New York, Vermont or Washington—must complete a travel form and either show proof of a negative test taken within 72 hours or quarantine for 14 days.
+Massachusetts: All travelers—except those from low-risk states like Hawaii and Maine—must complete a travel form when arriving in Maine and either show proof of a negative test taken within 72 hours or quarantine for 14 days.
 Failure to comply with these directives may result in a $500 fine.

 New Hampshire: Travelers from outside of New England should self-quarantine for two weeks.
 Those coming from Maine, Vermont, Massachusetts, Connecticut, and Rhode Island are exempt.

-Ohio: Travelers coming from states with a positive test rate of 15 percent or higher are asked to voluntarily self-quarantine for 14 days.
+Ohio: Travelers coming from states with a positive test rate of 15 percent or higher must self-quarantine for 14 days.

-Rhode Island: Rhode Island requires travelers to complete a certificate of compliance and out-of-state travel screening form upon arrival, which they have to give to their hotel when they check in.
-Travelers coming from a state with a positive rate of higher than 5 percent can either arrive with a negative COVID-19 test from within 72 hours or quarantine for 14 days.
+Rhode Island: Travelers coming from a state with a positive rate of higher than 5 percent can either arrive with a negative COVID-19 test from within 72 hours or quarantine for 14 days.
 Though the state still recommends quarantining for 14 days as opposed to relying on a negative test result.